FirelyTeam/firely-docs/vonk/facade/finalizesearch.rst

 In order to test if your Facade implementation works correctly, you will need to perform a couple of steps:

 #.
 Create a configuration class for the `ASP .Net Core pipeline <https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/?view=aspnetcore-2.2>`_
 #.
-Plug the Facade into the Vonk Server
+Plug the Facade into the Firely Server
 #.
-Configure the Vonk Server to use your repository
+Configure the Firely Server to use your repository

 1. Add configuration class
 --------------------------

-To add your repository service to the Vonk pipeline, you will need to add a configuration class that sets the order of inclusion, and adds to the services.
+To add your repository service to the Firely Server pipeline, you will need to add a configuration class that sets the order of inclusion, and adds to the services.
 For background information, see :ref:`vonk_plugins_configclass`.

 * Add a static class to your project called ``ViSiConfiguration``